upyog/UPYOG/core-services/zuul/README.md

 ### API Gateway
 API Gateway provides a unified interface for a set of microservices so that clients do not need to know about all the details of microservices internals.

-Digit uses Zuul as an edge service that proxies requests to multiple back-end services.
+UPYOG uses Zuul as an edge service that proxies requests to multiple back-end services.
 It provides a unified “front door” to our ecosystem.
 This allows any browser, mobile app or other user interface to consume underlying services.

 ### DB UML Diagram